 Early Tracks Option and Ski Camps

 Early Tracks at Targhee is your access to Wyoming’s best-kept secret before the lifts open to the public.
 Start your day on untouched, untracked lines or pristine groomers with a seasoned mountain guide from 8 to 9:30 a.m.
-Early Tracks is for intermediate skiers and above.
+Early Tracks is for intermediate skiers and above and costs $89.
 Lift ticket not included.

 Grand Targhee Ski & Snowboard School

 Grand Targhee's Ski & Snowboard School offers adult lessons (age 15 and up) for all levels and disciplines including alpine, snowboard, Telemark, and Nordic.
 Lessons are available for the tiniest of skiers and boarders, too.
 Lessons are supported by licensed child care facility and aim to have three children per instructor.
 Kids ages 5 and under ski free.
 "Powder Scouts" lessons are for those ages 6 to 14.

 Grand Targhee also offers Wyoming's only snowcat skiing operation in a specially designated area off the backside.
 The idea is more about beautiful fresh tracks rather than extreme terrain, and the views are spectacular.